Namadgi/biometry-web-sdk/README.md

 In addition to direct SDK methods, the Biometry Web SDK offers reusable Web Components that handle user interactions (camera, video recording, error states) automatically.
 The Biometry Web SDK includes reusable, customizable web components for crucial features.
 These components are easy to embed into your application and handle the most common biometric operations with minimal setup.

-### Face Onboarding Component
-This component provides an intuitive interface for onboarding users with their cameras.
-It integrates directly with the `BiometrySDK backend`, managing camera capture, consent checks, and error handling.

 ### Integration
 **Option 1: Using npm (Recommended for full SDK usage)**
 1. Install the SDK package via **npm**: